Nexmo/nexmo-developer/_documentation/voice/voice-api/ncco-reference.md

 Value | Description
 -- | --
-`number` | the phone number to connect to in [E.164](https://en.wikipedia.org/wiki/E.164) format.
+`number` | The phone number to connect to in [E.164](https://en.wikipedia.org/wiki/E.164) format.
 `dtmfAnswer` | Set the digits that are sent to the user as soon as the Call is answered.
 The * and # digits are respected.
 You create pauses using p.
 Each pause is 500ms.
-`onAnswer` | An object containing a `url` key.
+`onAnswer` | A JSON object containing a `url` key.
 The URL serves an NCCO to execute in the connected number before the call is joined to your existing conversation.
-Optionally `ringback` can be specified with a URL to music to be played back to the caller, for example `{"ringback":"http://mymusic.com/music.wav", “url”:"https://example.com/events"}`.
+Optionally the `ringback` key can be specified with a URL value that points to a ringtone to be played back to the caller, for example `{"ringback":"http://mymusic.com/music.wav", “url”:"https://example.com/events"}`.
+The ringtone will automatically stop being played when the call fully connects.

 #### app - Connect the call to an app